cancerDHC/ccdhmodel/docs/entities/index.md

  * [➞system](coding__system.md) - The code system where the code is defined.
  * [➞version](coding__version.md) - The version of the code system.
  * [id](id.md)
+    * [Patient➞id](Patient_id.md) - The 'logical' identifier of the entity in the system of record, e.g. a UUID.
+This 'id' is unique within a given system.
+The identified entity may have a different 'id' in a different system.
     * [Project➞id](Project_id.md)
     * [ResearchSubject➞id](ResearchSubject_id.md) - The 'logical' identifier of the entity in the system of record, e.g. a UUID.
 This 'id' is unique within a given system.
 The identified entity may have a different 'id' in a different system.
     * [Specimen➞id](Specimen_id.md) - The 'logical' identifier of the entity in the system of record, e.g. a UUID.
 This 'id' is unique within a given system.
 The identified entity may have a different 'id' in a different system.
  * [➞system](identifier__system.md) - The system or namespace that defines the identifier.
  * [➞type](identifier__type.md) - A code that defines the type of the identifier.
  * [➞value](identifier__value.md) - The value of the identifier, as defined by the system.
+ * [➞identifier](patient__identifier.md) - A 'business' identifier for the entity, typically as provided by an external system or authority, that persists across implementing systems.
  * [➞taxon](patient__taxon.md) - The taxonomic group (e.g. species) of the patient.
  * [➞comparator](quantity__comparator.md) - How to understand the value  . . .   < | <= | >= | >
  * [➞unit](quantity__unit.md) - Unit representation (e.g. mg, mL)
  * [➞value](quantity__value.md) - Numerical value (with implicit precision)
+ * [➞associated_patient](researchSubject__associated_patient.md) - A reference to the Patient that is this ResearchSubject
  * [➞associated_project](researchSubject__associated_project.md) - A reference to the Project(s) of which this ResearchSubject is a member
  * [➞identifier](researchSubject__identifier.md) - A 'business' identifier for the entity, typically as provided by an external system or authority, that persists across implementing systems  (i.e. a  'logical' identifier).
 Uses a specialized, complex 'Identifier' data type to capture information about the source of the business identifier.
  * [➞primary_disease_site](researchSubject__primary_disease_site.md) - The text term used to describe the primary site of disease, as categorized by the World Health Organization's (WHO) International Classification of Diseases for Oncology (ICD-O).
 This categorization groups cases into general categories.